shnoogie/pi_usb_replicator/README.md

 # Installation <a name="install"></a>

+Before we start I must make it clear that security has been ignored in this setup and in some cases outright disabled.
+It is assumed this will only be hosted on a LAN.
+In some cases you can use a reverse proxy to expose to the internet, but even then there is risk in doing so.

-Before you start ensure everything is up to date.
+Ensure everything is up to date.

 `sudo apt update`